Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 You can also ask your accommodation as many guesthouses stock or recommend oils made by friends, neighbours, or extended family.
 In a region where olive oil is part of daily life, the best tips often come from whoever’s cooking your breakfast.

-FAQ: Frantoi Aperti and Autumn Olive Oil Travel in Umbria
+FAQ: Frantoi Aperti and autumn olive oil in Umbria

 What is Frantoi Aperti in Umbria?